godotengine/godot-docs/classes/class_array.rst

 Description
 -----------

 Generic array, contains several elements of any type, accessible by numerical index starting at 0.
+Negative indices can be used to count from the right, like in Python.
 Arrays are always passed by reference.

 Member Function Description
 ---------------------------